aziz-aljawad/movieReviewBlog/README.md

 write "npm install " command  in cli to install all dependcies
 </br>
-a website based on on what is learned from <a href="https://github.com/aziz-aljawad/BlogApp">here</a>
+a website based on  what is learned from <a href="https://github.com/aziz-aljawad/BlogApp">here</a>